Input-tailored system-theoretic model order reduction for quadratic-bilinear systems: Proof of Theorem

 \section{Proof of Theorem \ref{theor:Pxu_quadratic}}

 This appendix provides the proof of Theorem~\ref{theor:Pxu_quadratic}.
-The variational expansion w.r.t.\ the initial conditions in Theorem \ref{theor:Pxu_quadratic} is particularly based on the following well-known result (Theorem~\ref{theor:Pxu_standard}) for which we state a proof for completeness.
+The variational expansion w.r.t.\ the initial conditions in the theorem is particularly based on the following well-known result (Theorem~\ref{theor:Pxu_standard}) for that we state a proof for completeness.

 \begin{theorem} Consider the $\alpha$-dependent differential equation